Dr Philip Murray

 Academic and research departments

-Department of Business Transformation, Surrey Business School, Faculty of Arts and Social Sciences.Biography
+Business Analytics and Operations, Surrey Business School, Faculty of Arts, Business and Social Sciences.About

-Philip is a Senior Teaching Fellow in Operations Management in the Department of Business Transformation at Surrey Business School, where he teaches and supervises students on UG and PG programs.
+Philip is a Senior Lecturer in Operations Management in the Department of Business Transformation at Surrey Business School, where he teaches and supervises students on UG and PG programs.

-Philip is a Senior Fellow of the HEA and an experienced program and module manager who has an active role in curriculum & new program development.
-Philip has also been active in preparing programs for academic quality review and external validation on several occasions both in Ireland and the UK.
+Philip is an experienced program and module manager who has an active role in curriculum & new program development.
+Philip has also been active in preparing programs for academic quality review and external validation on several occasions both in Ireland and the UK and holds a Senior Fellowship of the HEA

 University roles and responsibilities